maan78612/Digital14-assessment/README.md

 Flutter Version (Flutter 3.3.1)

+For state-management use Provider
+For mobile storage use HIVE package

  For Iphone please run below line on terminal

     cd ios && arch -x86_64 pod install && cd ../  (For M1 Chip)